franklaercio/quiz/README.md

 # :ballot_box_with_check: Quiz App

 This is an app the answers and questions.
 It consists only in answering the questions and in the end having an answer about your personality.
+You will answer 3 questions and in the final You will get your funny pernallity.

 <p>
 <img src="assets/images/print_screen_1.png" width="200">  <img src="assets/images/print_screen_2.png" width="200">  <img src="assets/images/print_screen_3.png" width="200"> <img src="assets/images/print_screen_4.png" width="200">